 Shazam has a vast database of over 11 million songs.
 When you use Shazam to identify a new song, the app sends the unique fingerprint to its servers, which then search through its extensive library for a match.

-The database is constantly updated with new songs and artists, ensuring that Shazam can identify even the most obscure tracks.
+The database is constantly updated with new songs and artists, so Shazam can identify even the most obscure tracks.

 Once the app finds a match, it will display information about the song, including the title, artist, and album.
 It may also provide links to the song on various music streaming platforms, such as Spotify or Apple Music.